 Provides the student with an overview and understanding of research methods and statistical terms used in both the psychology and business disciplines with a special focus on compilation and interpretation of data.
 Research methods will include introduction to identification and procurement of relevant sources of information for conducting research relative to both an academic or practitioner application.
 Students will learn the proper documentation for applicable formatting of source data within their area of study.

 Enrollment Comments: Not for traditional undergraduate Psychology, Business, or Math majors.
-Cross-listed course - BUSA490 presentation, demonstrating high level learning and faith integration in the program as well as application of this learning to their career field.
-Enrollment comment: Not for traditional undergraduate students.
+Cross-listed course - BUSA490

 PSYC496.
 ADC Capstone (3)